EthanDevelops/DiscordBot/README.md

 Then run npm install or nmp install discord.js

 Then, edit the config.json file with your favorite text editor, and edit the token value like this:
+(make sure to get rid of |YOUR BOT TOKEN HERE| and replace it with your bot token.):

 "token": "|YOUR BOT TOKEN HERE|"